GavinSidhu/StockPipeline/README.md

 1. Clone this repository
 2. Run `docker-compose up`
 3. Access the Dagster UI at http://localhost:3000
-4. Trigger the "weekly_stock_etl" job manually or wait for the weekly schedule (Saturdays at 5:00 AM)
+4. Trigger the jobs manually or wait for the schedules (Daily at 9:00 AM/ Sundays at 10:00 AM)

 ## Project Structure